jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These eight guys said to heck with all that.
 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 They left to start their own companies.
 And so changed the world.

 SILICON VALLERY VIDEO
-_This is edited down from American Experience: Silicon Valley.
-Note, this is not neccesarily an endorsement of modern silicon valley._
+_This is edited down from American Experience: Silicon Valley._

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over heirarchy.
 Invention over the tried and true: look at your home assisstant, smartphone, or laptop, these morals invented your cyborgology.
 Don't take it for granted.
 Other cultures were investing billions into research and development back in 1969, and are now totally forgotten.
 The Traitorous Eight and their followers are heroes, because they went beyond inventing technology.
 They merged new technology with a new philosophy to create the Internet Age.